Nasal septum: Clinical significance

-The nasal septum can depart from the centre line of the nose in a condition that is known as a deviated septum caused by trauma.
-However, it is normal to have a slight deviation to one side.
-The septum generally stays in the midline until about the age of seven, at which point it will frequently deviate to the right.
+The nasal septum is the wall between the left and right sides of the nose.
+It is firm but bendable, and it is covered by skin that has a rich supply of blood vessels.
+Ideally, the nasal septum lies exactly in the center so that the left and right sides of the nose are of equal size.
+In about 80% of the population, this nasal septum is a little off-center but not noticeable.
+However, if this off-centering is more pronounced, it is known as a deviated septum.
 An operation to straighten the nasal septum is known as a septoplasty.

 A perforated nasal septum can be caused by an ulcer, trauma due to an inserted object, long-term exposure to welding fumes, or cocaine use.
 There is a procedure that can be of help to those suffering from the perforated septum.
 A silicone button can be inserted in the hole to close the open sore.

 The nasal septum can be affected by both benign tumors such as fibromas, and hemangiomas, and malignant tumors such as squamous cell carcinoma.